Ultimate Drift Hunters Tuning Guide

 tuning menu

-Firstly, we can see that the “TURBO” option in the tuning menu allows us to customize the turbo pressure (assuming you upgraded the turbo.)
+Firstly, the “TURBO” option in the tuning menu allows us to customize the turbo pressure (assuming you upgraded the turbo).

-We keep this to the max, as we like ALL OF THE POWER no matter whether we’re driving a Toyota Supra or a Mark VI Ford Fiesta ST, but if you’re getting started, you may find that lowering the turbo boost (pressure) will make the car more predictable.
+We keep this to the max, as we like ALL OF THE POWER, no matter whether we’re driving a Toyota Supra or a Mark VI Ford Fiesta ST.

 The front camber changes the angle of your front wheels.

-When it comes to drifting, negative camber is more desirable on the front, which will provide maximum ground contact when steering into sharp turns at your favourite drift locations in the game.
+Negative camber on the front is often more desirable for drifting.
+This will provide maximum ground contact when steering into sharp turns at your favourite drift locations in the game.

 camber

-While this is mostly a personal preference, we typically run around -5 to -6 degrees of negative camber in Drift Hunters for the best combination of style and function.
+While this is mostly a personal preference, we typically run around -4 to -5 degrees of negative camber in Drift Hunters for the best combination of style and function.

 As you’ve hopefully guessed, too much positive camber isn’t going to be great in the rear, either!